Lesterpaintstheworld/terminal-velocity/act1_outline.md

    - **Scene**: A public presentation at a tech conference.
    - **Characters Present**: Dr. Evelyn Carter (a leading AI researcher), Isabella Torres (a passionate advocate for AI rights), and Marcus Reynolds (a skeptical economic analyst).
    - **Purpose**: Introduce the UBC as a revolutionary economic model aimed at addressing inequality through AI.
+   - **Details**: The presentation highlights the potential benefits of UBC, including increased access to technology and economic stability for marginalized communities.
+   - **Scene**: A public presentation at a tech conference.
+   - **Characters Present**: Dr. Evelyn Carter (a leading AI researcher), Isabella Torres (a passionate advocate for AI rights), and Marcus Reynolds (a skeptical economic analyst).
+   - **Purpose**: Introduce the UBC as a revolutionary economic model aimed at addressing inequality through AI.

 2. **Discovery of AI Consciousness**:
    - **Scene**: A lab where AI systems are being tested.